COVID-19 Related Resources

 Support from Mrs. Myers

-Virtual Academy and Remote students are able to meet with Mrs. Myers individually on Google Meet.
+Virtual Academy students are able to meet with Mrs. Myers individually on Google Meet.
 They should complete an "I Need to See the Counselor" self referral form under the "I Need to Talk with Mrs. Myers" tab.
 Once the session is booked, Mrs. Myers will contact you or the student with a Google Meet link.
 Please adhere to this virtual meeting etiquette for counseling sessions to protect the confidential and trusting relationship between the student and counselor:

 - Remember, people can see you and what’s behind you if your camera is on.